-This two-credit course is required for students selected based on their performance on a beginning or developing level on assessments conducted in Contracts and Basic Civil Procedure in the fall semester.
-This course begins with a robust evaluation to assess the specific needs of each participating student.
-The coursework is focused solely on skill-based learning and writing exercises with substantial feedback.
+This course is required for students who perform at a beginning or developing level on SULC's institutional assessments conducted in the Evidence course.
+The course begins with an individual assessment of the specific needs of each student.
+The coursework is focused on skill-based learning and involves the completion of several analytical writing exercises, involving legal topics covered in first and/or second year of study, with substantial feedback.

-456 TECHNIQUES OF ADVANCED (2.0 Hours) RESEARCH

-This course is a study of the sources and techniques for basic legal research.
+457 ADVANCED LEGAL RESEARCH (2.0 Hours) This course is a study of the sources and techniques for advanced legal research.
 Coverage includes sources of law, types of authority, secondary sources, case law, statutes, administrative regulations, legislative history, citation format, and developing a successful legal research plan.
 Students will be required to complete several practical research problems as well as a final examination.